-Details of bullying and harassment will be recorded on CPOMS as detailed in the Behaviour Policy.
+Details of bullying will be shared with the DSL and as bullying or harassment is identified will be recorded on CPOMS as detailed in the Behaviour Management Policy.
 The anti-bullying coordinator will be made aware of all incidents of bullying and will ensure individual incidents are followed up, monitored and recorded.